 - A common error is inconsistency in chronology between or among sections.

 - The style should reflect the writer, but it should appear eminently professional.
 Use white, gray or cream paper and a conservative font.

 - Do not look at commercial sites.
 You need to develop your own voice and style from the very beginning.

 - If you mention an issue on the CV like the number of children you have, your marital status, or age, the prospective employer then has the right to question you about the issue mentioned.

 One issue unique to Ohio State students concerns the educational honors section.
 One issue unique to Ohio State students concerns the educational honors section.
-By national rule, the Medical School Performance Evaluation (MSPE) which gives a summative evaluation of a student’s performance throughout the first three years of medical school cannot be released until November 1.
+By national rule, the Medical School Performance Evaluation (MSPE) which gives a summative evaluation of a student’s performance throughout the first three years of medical school cannot be released until October 1.
 The MSPE is the only document in which the college releases the internal grades assigned to students for individual courses and clerkships.

 Because our college is officially a non-grading, non-ranking institution, all grades above "Satisfactory" must be listed on the CV.
 Other schools list these grades on official transcripts for programs to review when considering students for interview.
 If this information is not included on your CV, interview spots may be filled before programs are notified of our internal grades in the MSPE.
 Letters of commendation and honors grades are typically given to only the top 25% of any group and are truly worthy of distinction.
 Remember the correct terminology is letter of commendation or honors for an individual grade.

 Seek out a neutral pair of eyes to review your CV.
-The Career Advising Office can assist or ask a friend/mentor.
+Feel free to contact Stacy Drake if you have any questions.

-During the residency application season for fourth-year students your CV needs to be prepared as early as possible as faculty members might request a copy in order to produce a letter of recommendation.
+During the residency application season for fourth-year students, the CV needs to be prepared as early as possible as faculty members might request a copy in order to produce a letter of recommendation.
 A CV is no longer required for the residency application itself, but is good to have available nonetheless.
 Keeping it updated will help you as you develop in your career.